danilobanjac/reverse_proxy/README.md

 - After processing the request, the downstream service sends the HTTP response back to the reverse proxy
 - The reverse proxy forwards the response to the client making the initial request
 - The reverse proxy is configured using the YAML specified below
-- Implements an in-memory cache (Basic cache settings can be configured through YAML specified below)
+- Implements an in-memory cache (Cache settings can be configured through YAML specified below)

 ## YAML configuration
 ```YAML